Nevvman18/rs41-nfw/hw/README.md

 The component naming also refers to this document, as well as some pin definitions.

 ## Older vs newer - how do I know which one I'm holding now?
 Open the enclosure and take out the PCB.
-On the back side of it (the one without battery holder), in the middle of the coil on the bottom, there should be a PCB model, that starts with `RSM...`.<br>
+On the back side of it (the one without battery holder), in the middle of the coil on the bottom, there should be a PCB model, that starts with `RSM...`<br>
 * PCB model with a **last digit of '4'** - newer **~2023** version (for example `RSM414`, `RSM424`)
 * PCB model with a **last digit other than '4'**, for example '1' or '2' - *older* version (for example `RSM412`, `RSM421` etc.)